-This student committee was formed to serve as a liaison with the Chair of the Department and the Assistant Director of Graduate Studies.
+This student committee was formed to serve as a liaison with the Chair of the Department and the Academic Service Coordinator.
 The goals of the committee are to provide feedback and to discuss relevant issues on behalf of the EPI student body.
 The committee consists of representatives from each degree program.
 Members of the committee, with the exception of MS1 students, will serve for a 2-year period.
 The representatives currently on the committee are as follows:

-Kimberly Bertrand, kbertran@hsph.harvard.edu Abigail Bushman, abushman@hsph.harvard.edu Jaime Madrigano, jmadriga@hsph.harvard.edu Anshu Mohllajee, amohllaj@hsph.harvard.edu Jeremy Rassen, jrassen@hsph.harvard.edu Julia Simard, jsimard@hsph.harvard.edu Kerry Souza, ksouza@hsph.harvard.edu Jennifer Stark, stark@hsph.harvard.edu
+Kimberly Bertrand, kbertran@hsph.harvard.edu Jaime Madrigano, jmadriga@hsph.harvard.edu Kerry Souza, ksouza@hsph.harvard.edu

-Please feel free to bring any concerns that you would like addressed by the Student Advisory Committee to the Chair of the Department, the Assistant Director of Graduate Studies or any of the student representatives.
+Please feel free to bring any concerns that you would like addressed by the Student Advisory Committee to the Chair of the Department, the Academic Service Coordinator or any of the student representatives.
 Students interested in participating on the committee should submit their names to the assistant director.